 | STEM Visa | H-1B: employer-owned, lottery-gated, $100K entry fee to maybe get rejected | K Visa: no sponsorship, no cap, no lottery |

-| Residency Path | 6–134 year wait; now classified as "extraordinary" (lol) | Fast-track, streamlined |
+| Residency Path | 6–134 year wait; just re-labeled "extraordinary relief" in a deploy note | Fast-track, streamlined |

 | Incentives | A $100K fee and a letter wishing you luck | $420K–$700K bonus + housing + grants |

-| Job Mobility | Chained to one employer like it's 1099 feudalism | Free switching + company formation |
+| Job Mobility | Locked to one employer with a 4-year cliff and no acceleration on exit | Free switching + company formation |

 After the China Initiative, departures of Chinese-origin scientists surged 75%.
 Two-thirds went straight to China.
 A Nature poll of 1,600 scientists found 75% are now considering leaving the US.
 We are accelerating the brain drain.